CodeRRin/CodeRRin/README.md

 - 👋 Hi, I’m @CodeRRin
 - 👀 I’m interested in anything relate to image processing and patern rec
 - 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on anything relate to mechine learning..
+- 💞️ I’m looking to collaborate on anything relate to machine learning..
 - 📫 How to reach me
 - discord id
 Rinn#9234